 That said, MLB.TV remains a valuable option for dyed-in-the-wool seamheads to catch virtually every out-of-market game broadcast—home or away—throughout the regular season.
 And if you’re not particular about real-time viewing and can avoid social media and other potential spoiler sources, you can watch replays of your local team’s games on demand 90 minutes after the game’s conclusion.

-A full MLB.TV subscription, which gives you access to all 30 teams’ games—minus those of your local club’s—is $25 per month or $60 for the year.
-There’s also a single-team option that lets you follow a non-local squad of your choice for $50 per year.
-(Note that both annual prices have been reduced for this year’s abbreviated season).
-MLB.TV is available on the web and for the Apple TV, Roku, Chromecast, PlayStation and Xbox consoles, Amazon Fire TV, and a range of other devices.
+A full MLB.TV subscription, which gives you access to all 30 teams’ games—minus those of your local club’s—is $25 per month or $130 for the year.
+There’s also a single-team option that lets you follow a non-local squad of your choice for $110 per year.

 Major League Baseball is finally stepping up the plate and giving cord cutters more options to watch the Grand Old Game.
 We’d still like to see it offer more free streaming options of marquee matchups, as the NFL has done with Yahoo! and Twitter.
 But until then, you can take advantage of these cable alternatives, along with our guide to second-screen baseball apps, to make sure you catch all the diamond action.

-This story, "How to watch Major League Baseball online" was originally published by TechHive.
+This story, "How cord-cutters can watch Major League Baseball without cable" was originally published by TechHive.